Minimum Viable Product Life Cycle

 In the clip, Brian Chesky of Airbnb speaks about a discussion that he had with Paul Graham, Co-Founder of the Y-Combinator an incubator for start-ups that nurtures and invests in early-stage businesses.
 Paul suggested Brian visit every one of Airbnb’s customers when they were small enough to be able to do this.
 In this way, they could become acquainted with the people they serve, learn from them and create an application specifically for their needs.
 It is evident that this is not a method that can grow.
 Costs will be very expensive and sales lower.
 But, this did help set Airbnb up for success once it entered the growth phase.

 Learn to navigate the entire lifecycle of your product.
-Our comprehensive guide for Product Marketing is designed to guide you through the entire process from MVP through go-to-market to the right product-market fit.
+Our comprehensive guide for Product Marketing is designed to guide you through the entire process from Minimum Viable Product Life Cycle through go-to-market to the right product-market fit.

 Stage 2 — Growth: Achieving Economies of Scale